-MINAR International Journal of Applied Sciences and Technology emphasizes the importance of strict adhering to ethical policies and standards to ensure to add high quality research articles to the field of scholarly publication.
-Unfortunately, cases of plagiarism, data falsification, inappropriate authorship credit, and the like, do arise.
-To verify the originality of content submitted to our journals, we use iThenticate to check submissions.
+MINAR International Journal of Applied Sciences and Technology emphasizes the importance of strict adherence to ethical policies and standards to ensure to add of high-quality research articles to the field of scholarly publication.
+Unfortunately, cases of plagiarism, data falsification, inappropriate authorship, and the like, do arise.
+To verify the originality of content submitted to our journals, we use iThenticate to check submitted articles.

-The editorial board is the responsible body for approving the publication of the scientific researches submitted to the journal.
-Papers submitted to the journal are evaluated to ensure that they meet all the criteria of publication’s terms and conditions regardless of race, gender, religious backgrounds, ethnicity, nationality, and political philosophy.
+The editorial board is the responsible body for approving the publication of the scientific research submitted to the journal.
+Papers submitted to the journal are evaluated to ensure that they meet all the criteria of the publication’s terms and conditions regardless of race, gender, religious background, ethnicity, nationality, and political philosophy.
 What is taken into consideration is the scientific value, ethical criteria of work, scientific research integrity, language, citation and plagiarism.
-The editorial board panel is committed to improve the scientific sobriety of the journal through the publication of researches according to their importance, clarity, originality and their accordance with the terms and conditions announced to the researchers.
+The editorial board panel is committed to improving the scientific sobriety of the journal through the publication of research according to their importance, clarity, originality and their accordance with the terms and conditions announced to the researchers.

 Standards of Objectivity

 The objective criteria in arbitration is a must and the personal judgment concerning authors is not allowed and disregarded.
 The arbitration must be reinforced by clear opinions and scientific arguments and it must be in accordance with the regulations and approved criteria of “publication terms” of the journal.

 Multiple, Redundant, or Concurrent Publication